ibm-build-lab/cloud-pak-sandboxes/terraform/cp4mcm/README.md

 # Cloud Pak for Multi Cloud Management Parameters and Installation Validation

+## Requirements

+Make sure all requirements listed [here](../README.md#requirements) are completed.

+## Configure Access to IBM Cloud

+Make sure access to IBM Cloud is set up.
+Go [here](../README.md#configure-access-to-ibm-cloud) for details.

 ## Cloud Pak Entitlement Key

 This Cloud Pak requires an Entitlement Key.
-It can be retrieved from https://myibm.ibm.com/products-services/containerlibrary.
+It can be retrieved from [here](https://myibm.ibm.com/products-services/containerlibrary).

 If running local Terraform client, edit the `./my_variables.auto.tfvars` file to define the `entitled_registry_user_email` variable and optionally the variable `entitled_registry_key` or save the entitlement key in the file `entitlement.key`.
 The IBM Cloud user email address is required in the variable `entitled_registry_user_email` to access the IBM Cloud Container Registry (ICR), set the user email address of the account used to generate the Entitlement Key.